dsgriffin/nfc-sys/README.md

 `nfc-sys` provides FFI bindings to [libnfc](https://github.com/nfc-tools/libnfc).

-Following the `*-sys` package conventions, the `nfc-sys` package does not define higher-level abstractions over the native library.
+Following the `*-sys` package conventions, the `nfc-sys` package does not define higher-level abstractions over the native library; for a safe implementation, see [nfc](https://github.com/dsgriffin/nfc).

 ## Installation